krokozyab/ofjdbc/README.md

-# Oracle Fusion WSDL JDBC Driver
+# Oracle Fusion JDBC Driver

 A read‑only JDBC driver that lets you run SQL queries against Oracle Fusion.
 This minimal viable implementation works seamlessly in mature IDEs